 The productivity of a coach is apparent when the client develops new actions and practices to achieve goals.
-The coach has to always remember that coaching is not about the coach but about the client and each client is an individual.
-Coaching involves the following (Brennan, 1989):
+The coach must always remember that coaching is not about the coach but it is about the client and each client is an individual.
+Coaching involves the following7:

-Shirley is a charge nurse who has worked in the organization over twenty years and realized that the staff all had the same common mission and goal of providing safe, quality, medical care to all of their patients in a timely manner and to inform the physician of any changes that could impact their patient's outcome.
-As a leader and seasoned nurse Shirley helps staff understand the reason change is important in meeting patient and staff needs and in being in compliance with the company's mission and values.
-Shirley has coached many staff, and helps those she coaches to deliver results, to act on their own, and to assist others to lead themselves.
+Shirley is a charge nurse who has worked in the organization over twenty years.
+She realized that the staff all had the same common mission and goal of providing safe, quality, medical care to all of their patients in a timely manner, and to inform the physician of any changes that could impact their patient's outcome.
+As a leader and seasoned nurse, Shirley helps staff understand the reason change is important in meeting patient and staff needs and in being in compliance with the company's mission and values.
+Shirley has coached many staff members and helps those she coaches to deliver results, to act on their own, and to assist others to lead themselves.

-In the second phase as a coach Shirley is concerned with action and implementation.
-Shirley and Ben create a productive plan using the ACTION model (Waddell, 2000).
+In the second phase as a coach, Shirley is concerned with action and implementation.
+Shirley and Ben create a productive plan using the ACTION model6:

-Shirley provides the support, some ideas, know-how, and tools to help Ben accomplish his job as charge nurse.
-Shirley educates Ben on current policies and procedures, employee compensation, equal opportunity guidelines, the requirements that the Nurse Manager has of the charge nurses in making assignments and completing the workload, and meeting Joint Commission requirements.
-She helps Ben know when to ask for the additional assistance of the Nursing Supervisor.
+Shirley provides the support, some ideas, know-how, and tools to help Ben accomplish his job as a charge nurse.
+She educates Ben on current policies and procedures, employee compensation, equal opportunity guidelines, the requirements that the Nurse Manager has of the charge nurses in making assignments and completing the workload, and meeting Joint Commission requirements.
+Shirley helps Ben know when to ask for the additional assistance of the Nursing Supervisor.

-Shirley knows that when she gives Ben feedback she has to be fair, honest and direct, while maintaining a trusting relationship.
-She knows that when giving feedback it was important to think first about how to say what needs to be said using the proper voice intonation while maintaining eye contact and demonstrating concern.
+When she gives Ben feedback, Shirley has to be fair, honest and direct, while maintaining a trusting relationship.
+She knows that when giving feedback it was important to think first about how to say, and what needs to be said using the proper voice intonation while maintaining eye contact and demonstrating concern.
 She has to remember to see things through Ben's eyes.
 Her feedback has to be individually customized.
 Shirley has to be specific when describing actions/performance while maintaining and building Ben's self-esteem.
 Mistakes become learning opportunities, not disciplinary issues.

 Shirley gives immediate feedback and discusses different ways of handling situations.
 When Shirley provides developmental feedback she remembers that no one was perfect, everyone including herself needs feedback to allow for growth to occur.

-Feedback is vital in helping the client to connect, appreciate, respond and become empowered.
-If there is no feedback people could become less effective and never reach their potential.
+Feedback is vital in helping the client connect, appreciate, respond and become empowered.
+If there is no feedback, people’s performance could become less effective and never reach their potential.
 Providing Developmental Feedback is crucial and what makes it difficult at times is:

 Shirley asks Ben to identify strengths.
 What is working?
 What is not working well?
 What would you have done differently?
 Shirley listens to what is not working and allows Ben to self-identify what might have been done differently.
 She is encouraging Self Discovery.
-Once these questions are answered Shirley adds her own feedback.
-She uses examples of Ben's actions/performance, observes Ben's reactions both verbal and non-verbal and helps him to develop self-esteem, gave examples on how to improve and to stretch to accomplish his goals.
+Once these questions are answered, Shirley adds her own feedback.
+She uses examples of Ben's actions/performance, observes Ben's reactions both verbal and non-verbal and helps him to develop self-esteem.
+She gives him examples on how to improve and to stretch to accomplish his goals.

-As a productive coach Shirley also helps to empower staff to create actions for improvement.
+As a productive coach, Shirley also helps to empower staff to create actions for improvement.
 Ben is interested in learning the coaching role and assists Shirley.
 They both help to “empower” the staff to create actions for improvement.
 Shirley asks the staff specific questions which would enable all to become owners of the process.
-The staff has to (Waddell, 2000):
+The staff has to6: